Yadentra/GroceryMate_TestPlan/environment_setup.md

   Make sure all configurations are aligned with Grocery Mate’s testing requirements.
 Confirm that all browser drivers are compatible with the installed browser versions.

-  This file provides a clear outline of the setup, tools, and environment requirements for testing.
-Let me know if you need further customization!